Wondering how to enjoy a sober holiday season and navigate all the drinking events, family dynamics and triggers alcohol-free?

-Jean McCarthy, author of the Unpickled Holiday Survival Guide and host of The Bubble Hour Podcast, is here to help!
+In this episode, I’m joined by Jean McCarthy, author of The Unpickled Holiday Survival Guide and host of The Bubble Hour Podcast, to share all the practical strategies, tools, and mindset shifts you need for a joyful and stress-free sober holiday season.

 The holiday season can undermine your recovery if you’re not prepared to navigate it in a way that supports your sobriety.